Why Coupa?Watch Now

 This requires a two-pronged approach: Using automation to help people fill out their reports correctly, and halting submission of reports that need more work.

 Make sure you’re leveraging integrations with travel booking tools or corporate cards that can pre-populate and categorize expense items.
 That gives people a head start and cuts down on errors.

 Then, provide policy guidance that employees can see as they fill out their expense reports.
 At many companies, a lot of effort goes into creating a travel and expense policy, and then it sits on a shelf somewhere, or is buried on the company intranet.
-Surfacing the right information and feedback at the right point in the process improves expense report quality, and provides in-the moment training that over time should help make it faster easier to create quality reports.
+Surfacing the right information on how to fill out an expense report automatically and providing feedback at the right point in the process improves expense report quality, and provides in-the moment training that over time should help make it faster and easier to create quality reports.

 Try to cover all the common policies most users need to know to submit a report successfully--receipt requirements; mileage reimbursement rates; per diem limits, category limits, etc.

-Use submission blockers to alert employees to any errors or omissions that need to be taken care of before they can submit.
+Use an automatic expense report submission blocker to alert employees to any errors or omissions that needs to be taken care of before they can submit.
 These are similar to the alerts you get letting you know you missed a field when you’re filling out a web form.

 One caveat—be sure to configure your policies and requirements by role or expense category, rather than showing people information that’s not relevant to them, or requiring everyone to fill out every field.
 Limit your requirements to those things that absolutely have to be on an expense report for it to be considered a quality report.
 Don’t include things that are only applicable to a small percentage of your users.